lilyinstarlight/nixos-cosmic/readme.md

 }
 ```

-After rebuilding with that configuration to get the binary cache substituters set up, enable COSMIC with `services.xserver.desktopManager.cosmic.enable = true` and `services.xserver.displayManager.cosmic-greeter.enable = true` in your NixOS configuration
+After rebuilding with that configuration to get the binary cache substituters set up, enable COSMIC with `services.desktopManager.cosmic.enable = true` and `services.displayManager.cosmic-greeter.enable = true` in your NixOS configuration